What?

 Where?

 Our venue for the weekend is the Toitū, Otago Settlers Museum in central Dunedin.
 A gala dinner will be held on Saturday night at St Margaret’s College.
-Closer to the event we’ll also announce the details on our Friday evening entertainment.
+Friday night, join us for a fun social gathering at Magic Moments – 53 Stuart Street, Dunedin, full details above.

 Who?